 Carlos has been involved in web development for over 20 years, working in both front-end and back-end.
 His mission is to provide the best user experience for the public while assisting Least Authority to communicate the importance of privacy.

 Gordyn is a software engineer and security researcher specializing in distributed protocols, applied cryptography, and anonymizing systems.
-He is a long time free software activist and the author of Kadence, an extensible distributed systems framework.
+They are a long time free software activist and the author of Kadence, an extensible distributed systems framework.
 When not hacking, they host free community classes on programming and counter-surveillance tactics at Counterpoint Hackerspace, which they co-organize in their hometown.

 Zooko Wilcox-O'Hearn has more than 20 years of experience in secure distributed systems, free and open source software, and startups.
 Currently, Zooko is the CEO of Zcash.